sangaleninad1891/psl/README.md

 4. in our case you have to be inside /psl on the terminal to execute composer command

-You can also find details on
+You can also find details on Git - https://github.com/sangaleninad1891/psl